-If the case calls for heavy scarifying then doing it during the autumn period is great.
+If the case calls for heavy scarifying then doing it during the autumn period is excellent.
 But why?
 Heavy scarifying would seriously thin the lawn, therefore, leaving the soil be exposed in many places.
-This could be an ideal seed bed not just for overseeding but also for almost all the weed and the weed grass seeds that float around.
+This could be an ideal seedbed not just for overseeding but also for almost all the weed and the weed grass seeds that float around.

 Heavy scarifying during autumn will also avoid the bulk of the years weed seeds.
 Weed problem will be experienced if you are to consider doing this during the spring season.

-But if you really want to scarify during spring period then few exceptions should be considered and these are as follow:
+But if you want to scarify during spring period then few exceptions should be considered, and these are as follow:

 - Once the area is under trees, their shades and the autumn fall of leaves might reduce the health of the grass and vigor.
 However, during spring, these trees are bare that would allow maximum light to the lawn enabling good growth as well as a maximum opportunity for the new grass seed to grow.

 - On the other hand, if the lawn is shady, it will thin over winter as well as would thicken up from spring and onwards.
-So, if you will scarify during autumn then you will just make the case worse.
+So, if you will scarify during autumn, then you will make the case worse.

 It’s best to know the right time to scarify for best results as well.

-But why do you need to scarify your lawn?
+But why do you need to how to scarify your lawn?
 Well, some benefits that you might gain out of scarifying your lawn include the following:

-- Scarifying lawn would remove the organic matter right from the surface of the lawn, therefore, helping it breathe.
+- The scarifying lawn would remove the organic matter right from the surface of the lawn, therefore, helping it breathe.